fiathux/sshcrab/README.md

 bash ./install.sh remove
 ```

-If tools installed with PREFIX. you need apply same value on doing uninstall as
+If tools be installed with a PREFIX. you need apply same value on doing
-well.
+uninstall as well.

-### Manually use configure
+### Manually config of completion

 if BASH profile or zshrc are not exists before install. you need manually
-config your user after installed.
+configure completion and environment on your user after installed.

 for BASH, append code below into your bash profile: